ch-stark/blog1506/acm/README2.md

 ## Conclusion

-In this blog we have shown how the tools wihtin the RHACM toolbox can be used together to realize an open hybrid cloud architecture.
+In this blog we have shown how the tools within the RHACM toolbox can be used together to realize an open hybrid cloud architecture.
 The benefits of doing so include higher levels of availability and scalability, and minimize dependency on cloud vendors APIs.
 Combining the open hybrid cloud architecture with a centralized multi-tenancy operating model caters to the evolving needs of an adaptive enterprise and keeps operating costs down.